Math in the Movies: Stand and Deliver

 For the uninitiated, Stand and Deliver aims to tell the true story of Jaime Escalante, a man who gained a fair amount of press in the 1980's for developing an extremely successful advanced placement math program at an inner city school in Los Angeles.
 The film tells the story of the first batch of kids to study Calculus under Escalante's tutelage, and aims to show that regardless of your background, an understanding of mathematics is not beyond your reach.

-Here’s an extremely short trailer for the film.
+Here's a trailer for the film.
 Run, Lou, run!

 Most of the time when I discuss the representation of math in films, there are two main things to consider: the portrayal of mathematicians, and the portrayal of mathematics itself.
 For this film, Mr. Escalante is not a mathematician, however - he is instead a very good math teacher.
 Nevertheless, being a good math teacher means he must be good at math, and whenever someone who is good at math is presented on film, there is a danger that the character will have certain stereotypical attributes.